Krushna-nextGenCode/RetailMamagementSyatem/README.md

 # RetailMamagementSyatem

 ## Description
-This projects contents MySql scripts for database creation, sample data, and queries.
+This projects contents MySql scripts for database creation, retrive data, and queries.